Enterprise Architecture Overview Training Course

 - Architecture Description Languages

-- Suitability for EA
+- Evaluating Suitability for EA

 Enterprise Architecture Modelling

-- Modelling Process
+- The Modelling Process

-- Readability and Usability of Models
+- Ensuring Model Readability and Usability

-- Viewpoints and Visualisation
+- Viewpoints and Visualization

 Architecture Analysis